Milan Metro: Lines

-Most of the network has no platform screen doors, except for the newest Line 5, where screen doors are present in all stations and some stations on Line 1.
+Platform screen doors are present in all stations on Line 4 and Line 5 and on some stations on Line 1.

 Network Map

 Power supply

 Lines 2 and 3 use overhead lines to supply the electric current to the train and are electrified at 1500 V DC.
 Line 1, electrified at 750 V DC, uses a fourth rail system, although the same line also supports overhead lines in some stretches and depots; this allows Line 2 and 3 trains to use Line 1 tracks to reach a depot placed on the line.
-Line 5 trains are supplied by a third rail system at 750 V DC, and the same system will be used on the future line 4.
+Line 4 and Line 5 trains are supplied by a third rail system at 750 V DC.

 Signalling

 Passenger information

 All the stations are provided with LED screens showing the destination and waiting time of coming trains.
 In every station, a recorded voice announces the direction of every approaching train and, at the platform, the name of the station.
 While older trains have no on-train information, the new Meneghino and Leonardo trains and the driverless trains on Line 5 are equipped with displays and recorded announcements in Italian and in English.